 Living with G6PD deficiency

-- Aspirin, and aspirin-containing products
+- Aspirin, and products that have aspirin

 - Certain antibiotics

 - Fava beans

 - G6PD deficiency is the lack of an enzyme (glucose-6-phosphate dehydrogenase) in the blood.

 - It is a genetic health problem that is most often inherited by men.
 Women do not usually get it.
 But they can be carriers and pass it to their children.

 - It can cause hemolytic anemia.
 This is when the red blood cells break down faster than the body can make them.